kaustavmitra26/MachineLearning_01_Linear-Regression/README.md

 # MachineLearning_01_Linear-Regression
 Supervised learning is divided into two types: Regression and classification.
-Further , Regression is also divided into other types, of which 'LINEAR REGRESSION' is the basic one.
+Further , Regression is also sub-divided into other types, of which 'LINEAR REGRESSION' is the basic one.

 The Assumptions of linear Rgression:
 1.The distribution of residuals is normal (at each value of the dependent variable).